HumanCellAtlas/data-store/README.md

 1. Copy `environment.local.example` to `environment.local`
 1. Edit `environment.local` to add custom entries that override the default values in `environment`

 Run `source environment`  now and whenever these environment files are modified.

 The full list of configurable environment variables and their descriptions are documented [here](docs/environment/README.md).

+#### Configure Terraform

+The DSS uses the [Amazon S3 backend](https://www.terraform.io/docs/backends/types/s3.html) for Terraform-deployed resources.
+To run deployment, make sure that the requisite bucket exists.
+The bucket is named after `$DSS_TERRAFORM_BACKEND_BUCKET_TEMPLATE`, by default `org-humancellatlas-{account_id}-terraform` with `{account_id}` substituted with your AWS account ID.

 #### Configure AWS

 1. Follow this [tutorial](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to install the AWS command line utility and configure your AWS access credentials.

 1. Specify the names of S3 buckets in `environment.local`, using the environment variables `DSS_S3_BUCKET_*`, and verify that `AWS_DEFAULT_REGION` points to your prefered region.